vigetlabs/tailwindcss-plugins/README.md

 ## Usage

-Simply register the available plugins in your tailwindcss.config.js file.
+Simply register the available plugins in your tailwindcss.config.js file, and follow the usage instructions for each [plugin](plugins) above.

 ```
 plugins: [